This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 I’m going to remove Berlin from the equation because she had the characteristics to be a service dog, but instead she will be like Raven (mother of service dogs).

 That leaves us with 2 working dogs and 2 career change dogs.
 Therefore by these small numbers, 50% of the puppies we raised are service dogs.

 That means to get one working service dog I have to raise 2 dogs.

 2 dogs x $12,600 = $25,200

 WOW!
-That’s remarkably close to our quick and dirty number mentioned in the first couple paragraphs.
+That’s remarkably close to our quick and dirty number mentioned in the first couple of paragraphs.

 TOTAL COST TO TRAIN A SERVICE DOG: $25,200

-MORE INFORMATION: Have you ever wondered how much does a guide dog cost? (dogs specifically trained for the blind).
-We answered that question several years ago on the blog and the answer is different then what you’d think after reading this post about how much a service dog costs.
+MORE INFORMATION: Have you ever wondered how much a guide dog cost? (dogs specifically trained for the blind).
+We answered that question several years ago on the blog and the answer is different than what you’d think after reading this post about how much a service dog costs.

 Sponsor A Puppy

-Why am I writing a post asking how much does a service dog cost?
+Why am I writing a post asking how much a service dog cost?